-The City's policies require that committed fund balances can only be established by city council and released from those restrictions by city council.
-Also the City allows the mayor and city clerk to assign fund balances for specific purposes that will benefit the city without council approval; however these assigned designations can be released by council or city administration.
+The City's policies require that committed fund balances can only be established by city council through an ordinance or resolution and released from those restrictions by city council.
+Under the City's adopted policy, the City allows the mayor and city clerk to assign fund balances for specific purposes that will benefit the city without council approval; however these assigned designations can be released by council or city administration.